Register New Revision

 The core idea is to establish a "baseline" or "datum" concept, which can be the current standard or one of the new ideas.
 All other concepts are then compared to this baseline for each criterion, scoring them as "Better" (+), "Same" (S), or "Worse" (-).
 By summing the scores, the team can identify the most promising concept(s) for further development.

-6. Score Concepts: For each concept and criterion, compare it to the baseline using +, S, or -.
+• Step 3 — Evaluate: Select a baseline concept.
+Set weights for each criterion (1-5).
+For each concept and criterion, compare it to the baseline by setting the score to +, S, or -.

-7. Analyze Results: Go to the "Results" tab to see the calculated scores and the winning concept.
+• Step 4 — Review Results: Switch to the Results tab to see the calculated scores and the winning concept, automatically updated based on your inputs.

 Data Input